DataCraftByArijit/Black-Friday-Sales-Analysis-for-Walmart/README.md

  - Purchase:	Purchase Amount

 # Milestones
- - Load and inspect dataset
+ - Load and inspect the dataset
  - Check data quality — identify missing values and outliers
- - Analyze group wise spending - sum, mean, median
+ - Analyze group-wise spending - sum, mean, median
  - Estimating Confidence Intervals - Finding the overlaps
- - Exploring the strength and direction of relationship among the attributes using Correlation in Heatmap
+ - Exploring the strength and direction of the relationship among the attributes using Correlation in Heatmap
  - Use CLT to draw assumptions on sample distributions
  - Findings and inferences
  - Recommendations
-(Please refer to Python code file)

 # Findings
   - As per CLT, the Smaple Ditribution follows Gaussian regardless of the population as the sample size for both the samples are much bigger than 30